 The summer school aims at providing an introduction to Keynesian macroeconomics and to the problems of European economic policies to interested graduate students (MA and PhD) and junior researchers.

 During three conference days more than 300 participants engaged in discussions with presenters of about 140 selected papers in parallel sessions and eight keynote presentations.

-The Network aims to be both a platform for discussions about economic theory as well as a forum for economic policy debates: Macroeconomic theory is seen as the basis for policies which aim at high employment, environmentally sustainable growth, price stability, reduced inequality, and the elimination of poverty. more...
+The forum aims to be both a platform for discussions about economic theory as well as a forum for economic policy debates: Macroeconomic theory is seen as the basis for policies which aim at high employment, environmentally sustainable growth, price stability, reduced inequality, and the elimination of poverty. more...

-Since its first workshop, held in 1997, the research network organises a yearly international conference, which takes place in late October.
+Since its first workshop, held in 1997, the forum organises a yearly international conference, which takes place in late October.
 In 2008, the first international Summer School, directed at advanced students and young researchers, took place in Berlin.
 Starting from 2009, the Summer School shall be held every two years. more...